5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Nehalem-Westmere_Ventura.md

 - USB 1.1 support
 - Legacy Ethernet and Wi-Fi

-So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.
+So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS 13+ and then add back iGPU/GPU drivers (and whatever else is missing) in Post-Install using OpenCore Legacy Patcher.

 ## Precautions and Limitations
 This is what you need to know before attempting to install macOS Monterey and newer on unsupported systems: